jweezy24/760midterm_studying/README.md

 ##### Confusion Matrices and Formalized Metrics

-Confusion matrices are a great way to examine model performence per class.
+Confusion matrices are a great way to examine model performance per class.
 Below is an example a multi-class confusion matrix.
 ![confusion_matrix](figures/confusion_matrix.png)
 The majority of this lecture discusses a 2-class confusion matrix which looks like this.